 Our adoption journey began with a simple goal of adopting one child.
 Now, two adoptions and one biological child later, we are now contemplating if we should have/adopt “just one more.”
 Our dream of having one child grew quickly. . . and I mean quickly.
-We now have 3 boys all under 4 and a half (4, 3 and our youngest turns one on December 1st).
+We now have three boys ages 7, 6, and 4.

 All of the visions you are having about the chaos of my life are accurate.
-It’s crazy.
-Buts it’s also wonderful.
+It’s crazy, but it’s also wonderful.

-Unlike a biological pregnancy that has a due date, adoption is very open ended.
+Unlike a biological pregnancy that has a due date, adoption is very open-ended.
 There is no guarantee how long it will take you to receive a foster placement or match with a birth mother.
 Because of this people have a lot of questions and you will feel like you have repeated yourself one million times.
 There were some points when I would tell people, I just can’t answer questions today because I am too emotional/tired/angry/frustrated/sad.
 Enter any emotion you choose and all would be applicable.
 People mean well.
-They want to be involved and supportive which is wonderful, believe me you won’t get through this without a village, but it’s still emotionally exhausting to always have to be explaining what is happening when sometimes you don’t even know for sure yourself.
+They want to be involved and supportive which is wonderful–believe me, you won’t get through this without a village, but it’s still emotionally exhausting to always have to be explaining what is happening when sometimes you don’t even know for sure yourself.
 Also, there are the people will ask you why you are adopting.
-In our case we had infertility and I heard on more than one occasion, so you can’t have a baby of your own?
+In our case we had infertility and I heard on more than one occasion, “so you can’t have a baby of your own?”
 No, it isn’t okay for people to ask or say things to you like this, but you need to be mentally and emotionally prepared to hear it.
-Believe me you will hear much more once you have adopted especially if you adopt a child of another race.
+Believe me you will hear it more than once if you have adopted, especially if you adopt a child of another race.
 As a multicultural family we field a lot of questions from people but I will cover that in another post.

 To say the paperwork is daunting is the understatement of the year.
 I have filled out multiple stacks of paperwork as thick as an encyclopedia.
 I have been background checked by the FBI and State Police more than four times.
 I have been fingerprinted.
 I have completed a state home study with the Department of Children and Family Services and one with a private adoption attorney.
 I have had my home inspected five times.
 I’ve even had someone come in and make sure that our fire extinguisher was up to date and take the temperature of the hot water coming out of my tap.
 No one is more prepared to be a parent than an adoptive family.
 All the bases have been covered.
 You should know going into this that you may not have a lot of privacy for a while.
 Case Workers and home development workers usually call and give you notice of a visit but they also have the right to just pop in.
 You will have to answer private and sometime uncomfortable questions about your past, your relationship with your spouse and various other aspects of your life.
 Your life is not always your own so to speak.
 But their thoroughness is what helps to keep kids safe and THAT is the most important part.
 It also keeps families from jumping into things that they are not ready for because there should never be a child who is adopted and then surrendered again.
 Adoption should be forever.